List of The Young and the Restless characters introduced in the 1980s: Julia Newman

 In March 2002, a newspaper article alerted Victor that a hostile takeover was threatening Julia's Martin Designs, so he dropped everything to go to Lake Forest.
 Julia was happy and surprised to see him.
 He told her that she looked wonderful and that he knew about the takeover bid, then offered to help.
-After some reminiscing, Julia told him how she and her late husband, Charles, had created their successful design business together and said that she didn't think Victor was the kind of person that could work side-by-side with his wife in business.
-She joked that he wasn't as controlling as when they were married, but she was young and he was older and set in his ways.
+After some reminiscing, Julia told him how she and her late husband, Charles, had created their successful design business together and said that she did not think Victor was the kind of person that could work side-by-side with his wife in business.
+She joked that he was not as controlling as when they were married, but she was young and he was older and set in his ways.
 She asked about his kids and his love life and was pleased that he was dating Nikki again, whom she liked.
 Julia told him about her daughter, Jamie, who was in college.

 They met with Maxwell Hollister who refused Victor's offer to buy all the stock in Julia's company, even at ten percent over the value.
 Before Hollister could leave, Victor promised to create a similar design division at Newman Enterprises, put Julia in charge of it, attack Hollister's company at its weak spots and run him out of business.
 Thwarted, Hollister signed Victor's purchase agreement and left.
 Julia thanked Victor for saving the company that meant so much to her.
 After a few more reminisces, Victor asked her what she thought of their time together when she looked back.
 She said that he was domineering and always in control of any relationship that he entered.
 They hugged and even kissed then said goodbye.
 She seemed sad to see him leave.
 An angry Max tracked down Leanna Love.
-He told her he'd read Ruthless and knew she was once married to Victor, then told her how Victor humiliated him and that he wanted revenge.
+He told her he would read Ruthless and knew she was once married to Victor, then told her how Victor humiliated him and that he wanted revenge.
 Leanna explained that Victor's actions for Martin Designs was much more than business, explaining that Julia was Victor's first wife.
 Max agreed to do Leanna's TV show and give her the scoop on Julia and Victor, in exchange for some recent photos her photographer shot of Victor and Ramona Caceres.